Sampanna01S/django-templates/README.md

-# Example of how to use django's built-in user authentication
+# Example of how to use django's built-in user authentication, class based views and templates following udemy's django course